Real Estate Agent Fees in QLD

 Are cheap agents worth it?

-Don't have the time or enough information to start interviewing agents?
+Don't have the time to start interviewing agents?

 Final cost tips

-You should also have your solicitor review all agent contracts prior to signing to ensure the clauses stated are reasonable.
+Another measure you can take is to have your solicitor review all agent contracts prior to signing to ensure that all of the clauses stated are reasonable and fair.

-A GST figure of 10% is required for all real estate transactions, and this will be in addition to any real estate agent commission charged.
+Don’t forget to prepare for GST!
+A 10% tax is required for all real estate transactions, and unlike normal everyday purchases, this figure is paid in addition to any QLD real estate agent commission charged.

 You can expect an auctioneer to cost, on average, around $400.